danhalvorsen/daprify/README.md

   --c, --components <bindings|configstore|crypto|lock|pubsub|secretstore|statestore>  The specific component(s) to generate docker-compose content to. [default: statestore|secretstore]
   --se, --services <services>                                                         The specific service(s) to generate docker-compose content to.
   --s, --settings <https|logging|metric|middleware|mtls|tracing>                      Additional settings for your services.
-  --so, --solution_path <solution_path>                                               Path to your .Net sln file (from executing path).
+  --sp, --solution_path <solution_path>                                               Path to your .Net sln file (from executing path).
 Adds all projects dependent on Dapr to docker-compose.
   -?, -h, --help                                                                      Show help and usage information
 ```